xavierchia/xavierchia.github.io/_posts/2023-06-24-doing-game.md

 Anyone who argues with full confidence that there can only be one right answer to any of these questions is a charlatan.

 I used to be impressed when people wrote or talked about these brainy grand theories.

+Like "here's a 3-step process for coming up with a business idea".
+Or "here's a 5-step playbook for validating it".
+Or "here's a 7-part framework for growing it".

 Now I know that every "business thinker" is full of shit.
 All of it is nonsense that only looks good on paper.
 None of them is still in the trenches.
 If they ever got first-hand experience, it was a long time ago.